microsoft/CCF/doc/operations/configuration.rst

 - ``type``: Type of CCF node (either ``start``, ``join`` or ``recover``).
 Default value: ``"start"``.
 - ``network_certificate_file``: For ``start`` and ``recover`` nodes, path to which network certificate will be written to on startup.
 For ``join`` nodes, path to the certificate of the existing network to join.
 Default value: ``"networkcert.pem"``.

+.. note:: There is no additional ``command`` configuration required when starting a node in ``recover`` mode since all configuration is automatically retrieved from the recovered ledger/snapshot.

 .. _start configuration: